 Except for pieces of chert flakes on the ground, the corridor was empty.
 Kuro-e picked up a piece and felt it with her thumb.
 It was sharp enough to draw blood, remnant from making arrowheads.
 Kuro-e was lost in a deep thought; she had difficulty reconciling the seemingly idyllic setting with the near-paranoid defensive measures.
 Anasazi moved en masse from mesa-tops to defensive strongholds in the 12th and 13th centuries.
 These people were terrified of something; what were they afraid of?

 As the sun sank low above the mesa, casting long shadows over the beautiful canyon, Kuro-e was unsure whether she felt relieved or depressed.
+A chill settled in.
 She flipped the stone flake to the ground, zipped up her jacket, and started to find her way back to camp.